Please review the information below for further details on our employee benefits.

-The purpose of this program is to help defray the rising costs of health insurance for retirees enrolled either in a City-sponsored or non-City-sponsored health insurance plan.
-Retired full-time employees receiving lifetime monthly benefits from a primary City-sponsored retirement plan and were enrolled in a City health insurance plan at the time of retirement are eligible to participate.
+The purpose of this program is to help defray the rising costs of health insurance for retirees enrolled in a non-City-sponsored health insurance plan.
+Retired full-time employees receiving lifetime monthly benefits from a primary City-sponsored retirement plan that were enrolled in a City health insurance plan at the time of retirement are eligible to participate.
 Please note that retired police officers and firefighters participating in the defined contribution retirement income plan must have at least 20 years of City service to be eligible to participate.
 The City reserves the right to amend or terminate any provision of this program.

 For enrollment information, please contact the Employee Benefits Division of the Human Resources Department.

 Group Term Life & Accidental Death and Dismemberment (AD&D) Insurance

 The City of Alexandria provides group term life insurance coverage at no cost to full-time, regular employees per the following schedule:

 - Employees hired prior to July 1, 2009: Basic coverage equal to 2 times annual base salary rounded to next highest thousand up to $500,000

 - Employees hired on or after July 1, 2009: Basic coverage equal to 1 time annual base salary rounded to next highest thousand up to $500,000